rand-projects/fisb-rest/docs/source/document.rst

   slash followed by a single digit, and/or a forward slash followed by one to three characters from the set '``T``', '``R``', and '``S``'.
   The number indicates the *address qualifier* whose value can be found in DO-282C.
+The normal address qualifier is '``0``', and no '``/0``' is appended if this is the case.
   The letters indicate the type of services the ground station is providing for the aircraft. '``T``' is TIS-B, '``R``' is ADS-R, and '``S``' is ADS-SLR.
 ADS-SLR stands for *Same Link Rebroadcast*.
 This is for aircraft on the ground when structures may block aircraft from receiving